Water Data Exchange (WaDE) Program

 Will WaDE/WestDAAT still be available after April 2026?

-We recommend using your state’s official portal first.
-WSWC’s State Data Portals page provides direct links.
+We recommend using each state’s official water data portal first.
+WSWC’s State Data Portals page provides links to state agency resources.

 Who is the authoritative source for these data?

-State agencies remain the authoritative source for state-administered water rights and related water management data.
+State agencies remain the authoritative source for state-administered water rights, water supply, water use, and related water management data.

 Western States Water Council Office